 The Stanford Graduate School of Business Center for Social Innovation recognized 12 students Tuesday night for their exemplary contributions to social innovation.

-The students were collectively awarded the Miller Social Change Leadership Award, the Frances and Arjay Miller Prize in Social Innovation, and the Social Innovation Fellowship.
+The students were collectively awarded the Miller Social Change Leadership Award and the Stanford Impact Leader Fellowship.
 Each award is part of Stanford’s ongoing commitment to promote global change through social innovation and to support students who embody the quest for social and environmental progress.
 The students were from the MBA program as well as Stanford GSB’s one-year Master of Science degree program for experienced professionals, the MSx program.

 Dean Emeritus Arjay Miller, creator of two of the awards, was also honored at the event for his ongoing contributions to Stanford GSB.
 Miller served as dean of Stanford Graduate School of Business from 1969 to 1979.
 During that time, he created the school’s Public Management Program to promote cooperation between public and private sectors for the benefit of society.